Mercy and Assistance

 ELFS

 Emmanuel Lutheran Faithful Servants support numerous service projects throughout the year such as gathering food for the local food bank, materials for Southwood School, and organizing support for children's events.
 ELFS gather monthly to coordinate these efforts.
-They typcally meet in Luther Hall the second Thursday of the month.
+They typically meet in Sutorius Hall the third Saturday of the month.
 All adult members of Emmanuel are welcome to participate in these congregational and community service projects.

 Caring Cards